contao/docs-archive/manual/en/03-Managing-pages.md

 Each level can have different permissions.
-By default, the owner of a page is allowed to edit the page itself as well as its articles, whereas a member of the group that owns a page is only allowed to edit articles.
+By default, the owner of a page is allowed to edit the page itself as well as its articles, whereas a user of the group that owns a page is only allowed to edit articles.
 Unprivileged users have no writing permissions at all.